hzlbbfrog/Generative-BIM/README.md

 - **`2022/12/06`**: This repository is built up!
 It is for the course project of **CIVL 5220 Building Information Modeling and Digital Construction**.
 Course instructor: [Jack C.P.
 Cheng](https://www.ce.ust.hk/people/jack-chin-pang-cheng-zhengzhanpeng), Department of Civil and Environmental Engineering, HKUST.

 ## 🥰 Cite Generative AIBIM!
+If you have any problems, please do not hesitate to contact us!
 You are very welcome to cite our paper!
 The BibTeX entry is as follows:
 ```BibTeX
 @article{Generative_AIBIM,